Universal Technical Institute I (UTI) Stock Analysis

 Universal Technical Institute operates two post-secondary education divisions: UTI (15 campuses for transportation/skilled trades/energy) and Concorde Career Colleges (17 campuses for healthcare programs) serving students nationwide.
 Revenue comes from student tuition funded...
 Read more

 Sell if holding.
-Analyst target reached at $39.17 — A.R:R is negative (-0.4) — price has exceeded the analyst target.
+Analyst target reached at $37.59 — A.R:R is negative (-0.1) — price has exceeded the analyst target.
 Reward from here is too thin for a buy — the engine flags exit.
 Additional concerns: Concentration risk — Regulatory: Title IV Programs and veterans' programs (78.0%).
-Chart setup: Golden cross, above all MAs, RSI 61, MACD bullish.
+Chart setup: No clear chart pattern; technical signals are mixed.
 Score 4.2/10, moderate confidence.

-Passes 7/8 gates (positive momentum, clean insider activity, no SEC red flags, news events none recent, earnings proximity 79d clear, semi cycle peak clear, materials cycle peak clear).
-Fails on favorable risk/reward ratio.
+Passes 5/7 gates (clean insider activity, no SEC red flags, earnings proximity 51d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on weak momentum and favorable risk/reward ratio.
 Suitability: aggressive.

 Latest news

-- Universal Technical Institute (UTI) to Release Quarterly Earnings on Wednesday - MarketBeat — MarketBeat neutral
+- NEWS Universal Technical Institute (UTI) to Release Quarterly Earnings on Wednesday - MarketBeat — MarketBeat neutral

-- UTI Q2 FY2026 slides: expansion drive pressures margins, stock climbs - Investing.com — Investing.com neutral
+- NEWS UTI Q2 FY2026 slides: expansion drive pressures margins, stock climbs - Investing.com — Investing.com neutral

 Thesis